MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-operational-procedures.md

 ### Design recommendations

 - Avoid manual operations on VMs and implement proper processes to deploy and roll out changes.
-  - Automate the provisioning of Azure resources by using infrastructure-as-code solutions like ARM templates, Bicep, Terraform, or other solutions.
+  - Automate the provisioning of Azure resources by using infrastructure-as-code solutions like Azure Resource Manager (ARM) templates, Bicep, Terraform, or other solutions.

 - Ensure that operational processes for deployment of VMs, updates, and backup and recovery are in place and properly tested.
-To test for resiliency, inject faults in the application, note failures, and mitigate those failures.
+To test for resiliency, inject faults into the application, note failures, and mitigate those failures.

-- Ensure that strategies are in place to roll back to the last known healthy state in case a newer version doesn't function correctly.
+- Ensure that strategies are in place to roll back to the last known healthy state if a newer version doesn't function correctly.

 - Create frequent backups for stateful workloads, ensure that backup tasks work effectively, and implement alerts for failed backup processes.

 - Monitor VMs and detect for failures.
-The raw data of for monitoring can come from a variety of sources.
+The raw data for monitoring can come from a variety of sources.
 Analyze the causes of problems.

 - Ensure that scheduled backups run as expected and that periodic backups are created as needed.
 You can use [Backup center](/azure/backup/backup-center-overview) to get insights.